mne-tools/mne-python/doc/manual/appendix/bem_model.rst

 =====================

 It is advisable to check the validity of the BEM meshes before using them.
-This can be done with help of tkmedit either before or after executing mne_setup_forward_model, see :ref:`CIHDBFEG`.
+This can be done with help of tkmedit, see :ref:`CIHDBFEG`.

 Using seglab
 ############